tlqtangok/exec_perl/README.md

 # About

 ## Why we need exec_perl
-- Node.js is fast, Perl is fast and freedomly, how to choose from?
-Why don't we have both?
-I am a perl-er, and also a node.js-er, I am greedy~ .I take both _-:)
+- Node.js is fast, Perl is fast and Flexibly, how to choose from?
+Why don't we have both?!
+I am a Perl-er, and also a Node.js-er, I am greedy~ .
+I take both -:)

 ## Project goals